jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

        → 𝓟 ⊢ᵒ (▷ᵒ P) ×ᵒ (▷ᵒ Q)

-This project was the first time for me conducting nontrivial proofs in a modal logic, and it took some getting use to.
+This project was the first time for me conducting nontrivial proofs in a modal logic, and it took some getting use to!

 ## Defining a Logical Relation for Type Safety